You are your transactional data: Open Banking in tenant referencing

 -

-So, the UPRN is going to solve everything?"No, the wide use of the UPRN is a single step towards improving the residential market, albeit a significant one.
+So, the UPRN is going to solve everything?No, the wide use of the UPRN is a single step towards improving the residential market, albeit a significant one.
 Whilst often behind the scenes, many of the challenges we face today are entirely, or in part down to, not being able to correctly identify a building or an inability to connect data sets.
 If everyone used the UPRN, this would big a significant step towards solving this and allow the sector and consumers to benefit from the speed and efficiency that technology can deliver in the future.

 -

-If the letter is calling on Government to take steps to enable the use of the UPRN in residential property, do I need to wait, or should I be doing something now?"The letter identifies certain conditions that the signatories believe need to be created by Government to make the wider adoption of the UPRN possible and effective.
-However, there are things that you can do today: Talk to your software providers to encourage them to engage with the UPRN and allow for it in their systems or the ones they build for you.
+If the letter is calling on Government to take steps to enable the use of the UPRN in residential property, do I need to wait, or should I be doing something now?There are things that you can do today: Talk to your software providers to encourage them to engage with the UPRN and allow for it in their systems or the ones they build for you.
 When you are dealing with individual properties, look up and use the UPRN.
 This does not need to be instead of anything that you use today, but can be used alongside it.
-The letter calls for a clear view on the ethics of data use, the Real Estate Data Foundation has established 6 high level Data Ethical Principles that all companies working in property are encouraged to work towards.
+The letter refers to ensuring the ethical use of data, the Real Estate Data Foundation has established 6 high level Data Ethical Principles that all companies working in property are encouraged to work towards.
 This is a complex area, but the ethical principles will be a good first step in the right direction. (www.theredfoundation.org/data-ethics-principles)